inference-labs-inc/dsperse/docs/arc42.md

 ## 10. Quality Requirements

-- **Non-Functional Requirements:**
-  - **Scalability:** Ability to distribute proof computation across multiple nodes.
-  - **Performance:** Minimize proof time by optimizing circuit size and resource allocation.
-  - **Resource Efficiency:** Optimize RAM usage by leveraging caching and configurable circuit sizes.
-  - **Security:** Maintain proof soundness through adjustable zk iteration counts and statistical parameters.

 - **Metrics and Targets:**
-  - We will use our incentive mechanism to reward the fastest miners, and the miners will need to optimize for speed of proof generation and inference.
+  We will use our incentive mechanism to reward the fastest miners, and the miners will need to optimize for speed of proof generation and inference.

 ---